Fern Hill: Linguistic considerations

 The poem uses internal half rhyme and full rhyme as well as end rhyme.
 Thomas was very conscious of the effect of spoken or intoned verse and explored the potentialities of sound and rhythm, in a manner reminiscent of Gerard Manley Hopkins.
 He always denied having conscious knowledge of Welsh, but "his lines chime with internal consonantal correspondence, or cynghanedd, a prescribed feature of Welsh versification".

 Legacy

-Fern Hill has been set to music by the American composer John Corigliano, for SATB chorus with orchestral accompaniment.

-Samples of the Fern Hill poem read by Dylan Thomas himself are used in the track Apple Towns by the one-man act Reflection Nebula.

-Happy as the Grass Was Green became the title of a 1973 drama film.

-Canadian performer Raffi transformed the poem as a song called "Up on Fernhill" on his 2002 album: "Let's Play!"
+In 1960, American composer John Corigliano set "Fern Hill" to music as part of A Dylan Thomas Trilogy (1960–1976), a trilogy of choral symphony.
+The poem is also quoted in the title of the 1973 drama film Happy as the Grass Was Green and in the lyrics of the 2022 song "Blacktop" by Yeah Yeah Yeahs.